Fed fear is back, sending stocks lower - KTVZ

 Meanwhile, worries about the relentless spread of the Covid-19 Delta variant is weighing on economic recovery hopes around the world, sending commodities prices deep into the red.

-US oil futures dropped to their lowest level in three months Thursday, trading nearly 3% at $63.69 per barrel.
+US oil futures dropped to their lowest level in three months Thursday, trading down more than 3% at $63.31 per barrel.

 In economic data, weekly jobless claims fell slightly more than expected to a new pandemic-era low of 348,000 with seasonal adjustments.
 Nearly a year and a half into the pandemic, the weekly claims for benefits still exceed their pre-Covid levels.